stenglein-lab/2017_GDW/exercises/Raw_data_exercise.md

 ~/Desktop/GDW_Apps/seqtk-master/seqtk seq -A ERR1938563_1.trimmed.fastq > ERR1938563_1.trimmed.fasta
 ~/Desktop/GDW_Apps/seqtk-master/seqtk seq -A ERR1938563_2.trimmed.fastq > ERR1938563_2.trimmed.fasta
 ```
+I don't think we touched on this before, but many programs, like seqtk, normally print the output to the terminal (screen).
+However, by adding the ">" character, we can direct this output to a new file.
+So in the above commands, we generated entirely new fasta files called ERR1938563_1.trimmed.fasta and ERR1938563_1.trimmed.fasta.

 Now let's BLAST our reads to look for contamination
 ```
 # Blast the forward and reverse sequencing reads